daemontus/glucose/README.md

 ### How to include Glucose into your project?
 Glucose currently lives on [Jitpack](https://jitpack.io/#daemontus/glucose).
 There is a possiblity to start publishing stable artifacts to maven central later on, when Glucose moves out of beta, but for now, you will have to use Jitpack.

-The library itself is devided into modules (to reduce the amount of unnecessary methods and dependencies).
+The library itself is devided into modules (to reduce the amount of unnecessary methods and dependencies):

-You can either include the whole project:

-	dependencies {
-	    compile 'com.github.daemontus:glucose:1.0.0-alpha1'
-	}

-or just specific modules:

 	ext.glucose_version = 1.0.0-alpha1
 	dependencies {